Frequentist Guarantees of Distributed (Non)-Bayesian Inference: Illustrative Examples

 \begin{lemma} Let $\theta_0 \in \Theta$ be given.
 Under Assumption \ref{assumption: regularity}(a), the sequence of estimators $\hat \theta_t^j$ defined in Equation \eqref{eqn-detection-3} converges to $\theta_0$ in $[\bP_0]-$probability.
 Moreover, $\lim_{t \to \infty}\bP_0(\hat \theta_t^j \in \Theta) = 1$. \end{lemma} We can use the Bernstein von - Mises theorem for the distributed location detection problem. \begin{proposition} Let the private statistical models be given by Equation \eqref{eqn-detection-1} and the prior be given by Equation \eqref{eqn-detection-2}.
 Let Assumption \ref{assumption: graph}, \ref{assumption: regularity}(a) hold.
 For the sequence of estimators $\hat \theta_t^j$ defined in Equation \eqref{eqn-detection-3}, define $q_t^j$ as the density of $\sqrt{t}(\theta - \hat{\theta}_t^j)$, where $\theta \sim P_t^j$.
 Then we have

 where $V_{\theta_0}$ is given by

 \end{proposition} Let $\chi_{\alpha, p}^2$ denote the critical value from a chi-squared distribution with $p$ degrees of freedom.
 Proposition \ref{prop:detection-1} delineates an asymptotically valid credible region for the parameter $\theta$ under the probability measure $P_t^j$ at a confidence level of $1 - \alpha$.
-Specifically, this credible region encompasses all values of $\theta$ that satisfy the following inequality:
+The credible region is defined as all values of $\theta$ that satisfy the following inequality:

 where $\hat{\theta}_{t}^j$ represents the estimator defined in Equation \eqref{eqn-logistic-4}.
 Furthermore, $\hat{V}_{\theta_0}$ serves as the empirical analogue of the covariance matrix $V_{\theta_0}$, as defined in Equation \eqref{eqn-detection-4}, with the true parameter $\theta_0$ replaced by its estimate $\hat{\theta}_{t}^j$.